 [recovery] -- hormones

+The definition of “adequate testosterone” has changed dramatically throughout the years.
+Lab reference ranges are created from a random sample of the population.
 Testosterone levels have been dropping steadily for decades.
 Therefore, the reference range has been dropping as well.
 What is “normal” today was not normal 50 years ago.
 Blind reliance on the reference range creates the illusion that low testosterone levels are somehow normal or desirable.
-The same distortion also affects thyroid numbers.
+They are a statistical average, not a description of optimal health

 Most general practitioners and endocrinologists seem unable to understand the problem with reference ranges.
 Therefore, they often refuse to treat patients who fall within the range, even if they are highly symptomatic.
 Anyone who is serious about fixing his hormones must go to a specialist.
 Here are two excellent telehealth clinics —